Coordinate35/ngx_http_conf_debug_module/design.md

       without other dependency, espeically proxy scene
 3. It is easy to be integrate into an auto test platform for large scale configuration management.
+4. Not to modify Nginx's official open source code for the convenience of adapting to all version of Nginx.

 ## Use Case View